velith/deploy-logger/README.md

 ### `gcp_sa_key`

 **Required** A service account key to use for posting logs to a GCP repository.
 The project for which the service account belongs to will be used when posting logs.
+The service account has to at least have the Log Writer role.

 ### `log_name`